MichaelRCruz/silicon-beach/essays/dear-israel.md

 I am copying off a text I sent to my old phone number.
 I had to do this because Cheryl turned off the service with a switch she made with another.
 I am in this place they call hotel oscar telephone electric lima, this page is intentionally left blank, alpha sigma telephone oscar roger.

-If there is a person that calls themselves, Michael and ordered take-out a few moments ago, then I that may be my identity theif.
-I know because if that is true, then I am in the lobby of the theif.
+If there is a person that calls themselves, Michael and ordered take-out a few moments ago, then that may be my identity thief.
+The lobby of the building of the location of the suspect is where I might be the moment following the one that tags this commit.